-One thing you may have already come across in your research is the benefits omega-3 can offer your skin, nails and, most importantly, your hair [1,2].
+One thing you may have already come across in your research is the benefits omega-3 fatty acids can offer to your skin, nails and, most importantly, your hair [1,2].

-Omega-3 is found in many different supplements for hair loss, that supposedly offers a wide range of benefits to your whole body.
+Omega-3 is found in many different supplements for hair loss.
+In addition to promising to improve your overall hair health, these supplements also supposedly offer a wide range of health benefits to the rest of your body.

-Omega-3 is a fatty acid, a type of polyunsaturated fat that is good for our bodies, but it’s not something that’s naturally occurring in our bodies – we have to get it from other sources.
+Omega-3 is a fatty acid, a type of polyunsaturated fat that is good for our bodies, but it’s not something that’s naturally occurring in our bodies.
+Meaning, we have to get it from other sources.

-They are also sometimes referred to as “essential fats” as they are fats we must get from our diets – most commonly from things like oily fish , chia seeds, walnuts, and soybeans.
+They are also sometimes referred to as “essential fats” or ‘essential fatty acids’ as they are fats we must get from our diet.
+Omega 3s are most commonly from things like oily and fatty fish , chia seeds, walnuts, and soybeans.

 Along with supposedly helping out your hair, eating a diet that is rich in omega-3 can also improve your heart health, mental health, fight inflammation, and support infant brain development.

 Clearly, it’s a very important addition to your diet for overall good health, but how and why is it so effective for our hair?

 A lot of men and women will take omega-3 to help prevent hair loss and promote hair growth.
 Whether your hair loss is caused by genetics or conditions such as telogen effluvium or alopecia areata, everyone wants to take action against baldness.